ohkami-rs/uibeam/README.md

 ### architecture

 `Laser` trait provides a way to build client components in WASM.
-They works as _*islands*_ : initially rendered in server, sent with serializing, and deserialized and hydrated in client.
+They works as _*islands*_ : initially rendered in server, sent with serialized props, and hydrated with deserialized props in client.

 `Signal`, `computed`, `effect` are available in `Laser`s.

 At current version (v0.3), `Laser` system is built up on [Preact](https://preactjs.com).

-This is experimental design choice and maybe fully/partially replaced into some Rust implementaion in future. <i>(But this may be kind of better choice, for example, in avoiding huge size of WASM output.)</i>
+This is experimental design choice and maybe fully/partially replaced into some Rust implementaion in future. <i>(But this may be kind of better choice, for example, at avoiding huge size of WASM output.)</i>

 ### usage

 working example: [examples/counter](./examples/counter)

-1. activate `"laser"` feature, and add `serde`:
+1. Activate `"laser"` feature, and add `serde`:

     ```toml
     [dependencies]